naofireblade/homebridge-weather-plus/README.md

 ## Observations and Forecasts

 The following **19 observation and forecast values** can be displayed and used in HomeKit rules.
+If you don't want to use a 3rd party App like Eve, use the [compatibility mode](#compatibility) `home`.

 - Air Pressure
 - Cloud Cover